 - You will be asked to enter a file name and to set a location where to save the layer.

 Once you are done editing or creating your custom layer you have to import your layer into mimoLive.
 There are several ways of importing a layer into mimoLive:

 - You will be prompted by a File chooser dialog.

 - Please select you QuartzComposition file and hit “Import”

-Importing a layer by file name extension “.tvlayer”
+Importing a layer using the file name extension “.tvlayer”

 This technique is useful when sending out custom layers to other mimoLive users (e.g. your clients) who are not familiar with manually importing custom layers.
-It isn’t very handy while in development thought, because QuartzCompose won’t open the file anymore when changing the extension of it.
+It isn’t very handy while in development though, because QuartzComposer won’t open the file when changing the extension of it.

 - Find your composition in Finder.

 - Click on the file name once to change the name of the file.
 A box around the filename indicates that you about to change it.